scammi/eth-permit/README.md

 ## Usage

-This is mean to be soon an SDK, and you will be able to import the needed functions.
-In the mean while code can be copied or used are reference.
+This is meant to be soon an SDK, and you will be able to import the needed functions.
+In the mean time code can be copied or used are reference.
 Important code is within the `index.ts` and `gelato.ts` files.

 ```js
 const provider = new ethers.BrowserProvider(window.ethereum);